Nekoraru22/riftbound-scanner/README.md

 ├────────────────────────────────────────┤
 │  1.
 Upload dataset to Modal            │
 │  2.
 Train YOLO11n-OBB on cloud GPU     │
 │  3.
-Export to TensorFlow.js            │
+Export to TensorFlow.js + ONNX     │
 │  4.
+Quantize ONNX to int8              │
-Download model to public/models/   │
+│  5.
+Download models to public/models/  │
 └────────────────────────────────────────┘
 ```